lfranchi/websocketpp/readme.txt

+This is a fork of WebSocket++ that adds a CMake buildsystem and a lightweight Qt wrapper.
+It is designed for embedding and using in a Qt application.

+Use WebSocketWrapper in qtwrapper/ in your Qt application to open a websocket connecting, send messages, and receive data from the message() signal.

+(c) 2012 Leo Franchi <lfranchi@kde.org>

+==

 WebSocket++ is a full featured C++/Boost ASIO implimentation of RFC6455, the WebSocket protocol which can be used to build applications that feature WebSocket client and server functionality.